quiltt/.github/profile/README.md

 # [![Quiltt](https://raw.githubusercontent.com/quiltt/.github/main/profile/header-banner.png)](https://www.quiltt.io/)

 Quiltt is the unified API for Open Banking.
-We make it effortless for companies of all sizes to build money experiences on the leading financial data networks and data enrichment providers - through one integration and one contract.
+We make it effortless for companies of all sizes to build amazing money experiences on top of the leading financial data networks and data enrichment providers - all through one integration and one contract.

 ## Useful Links